Games for Beginning Readers

 60 cards, 4 dice, 1 rulebook

-Skills
+Skills Developed

-Develops vocabulary and quick thinking skills.
+Vocabulary and quick thinking skills

 In our book Jól játszani (Playing Well), there is also a great letter game by József Jesztl.
 It's called Gombagubanc (Mushroom Mix-up), and it combines the rules of Reversi with those of word formation games.
 It's incredibly exciting.